 Bio & Press

-The duo's collaboration has taken them far and wide, to concerts and festivals at home and abroad.
-Various collaborations with other musicians have been very important to Andreas and Rune, and their artistic efforts have been rewarded with several awards.
-Among the important milestones are collaborations with Mike McGoldrick, Dezi Donelly (UK), and Jim Murray (IRL), which in 2025 resulted in the album "Ties that Bind."
-That same year, Rune was nominated for a Danish Music Award in the Track of the Year category, a category that Andreas and Rune won together in 2012 for the song "The Danish Immigrant."
-In 2015, Andreas was nominated for Artist of the Year.
+Musical forays have led the duo all over, to concerts and festivals home and abroad.
+Various collaborations with other musicians have meant a great deal to Andreas and Rune, and their artistic endeavors have earned them several distinctions.
+Important milestones include the collaboration with Mike McGoldrick, Dezi Donelly (UK), and Jim Murray (IRL), which yielded the album “Ties that Bind” in 2025.
+In the same year, Rune was nominated for a Danish Music Award (Track of the Year), the same award Andreas and Rune won together in 2012 for the track “The Danish Immigrant.”
+In 2015, Andreas himself received a nomination for Artist of the Year.

-Andreas and Rune both graduated from the folk music program at the Funen Music Conservatory, but it was actually very different paths that brought them together.
-Andreas' early childhood was marked by classical music, including organ and choral music, and it was also on the classical scene that he picked up the violin at the age of seven.
-Tired of the violin at the age of 16, and with an eye for the opposite sex, he actually wanted to play the guitar instead.
-But soon he became aware of folk music, fell in love with it, picked up the violin again, and became an apprentice to Harald Haugaard.
-Initially, it was largely the social aspect – the festivities and close friendships – that drew him into this complex and diverse world, but the music has kept him there ever since.
-He met Rune at an early age, and the two established their long-standing partnership.
-Rune himself was shaped, indeed almost grew out of, the Scandinavian musical tradition, and in his childhood home, traditional folk music was played and Giro 413 was listened to.
-At the age of six, he began playing the accordion, and it became a whirlwind romance when he later discovered Irish folk music in his childhood.
-At the same time, it marked the beginning of a lifelong quest to master the Celtic musical language.
-As a young man, he traveled to Limerick in Ireland to study with Derek Hickey, who played accordion in the legendary folk group De Dannan.
-If one can draw an analogy between music and language – namely, that each region has its own dialect – for Rune it has been a matter of getting "the right accent."
-For Andreas, however, it was even more distant shores that attracted him, and he went to the United States to study American folk music and bluegrass at Berklee College of Music.
+Andreas and Rune were both schooled at the folk track of the Danish National Academy of Music (Odense).
+They originally met, however, at the intersection of completely different (and often circuitous) tracks.
+Classical music, including organ and choir music, was front and center in Andreas’ early childhood, and he also made the classical entry into music as he picked up the violin at the age of seven.
+Fed up by the violin at the age of sixteen – and more keen to impress the opposite gender – he’d rather play the guitar.
+Folk music soon caught his attention; that’s where he fell in love, seized the violin once again, and became an apprentice of Harald Haugaard.
+In the beginning, it was also the social aspect – festivities and close friendships – that dragged him into the twisted and colorful world of folk and roots music, but the music has kept him around ever since.
+He met Rune early on, and the two established their lasting companionship.
+Rune himself was shaped, almost grew out of, the Scandinavian music heritage, and both traditional music and schlager hits played in his childhood home.
+At the age of six, he started playing the accordion, and later in his childhood, Irish folk music had him tightly spellbound.
+This also marked the beginning of a lifelong journey to master the Celtic musical style.
+At a tender age, he traveled to Limerick, Ireland, to study under Derek Hickey, who played the accordion in the legendary folk group De Dannan.
+To draw an analogy between music and language – that every village and region has its own tongue – Rune’s quest was learning to speak with the “right accent.”
+Meanwhile, more distant shores beckoned Andreas, who went to the US to study Oldtime, bluegrass and jazz music at the Berklee College of Music.

-Their travels, impressions from different traditions, and diverse experiences as a duo or in larger constellations have shaped the style and expression that Andreas and Rune represent today.
-In addition to traditional folk melodies, their songs are largely self-composed.
-In their music, a good melody is the absolute key element, but any melody can of course be arranged and played with stylistic embellishments, as the mood allows.
-The performance thus takes place with variation and in an open musical dialogue, which rests on the shoulders of traditional music, professional craftsmanship, and Andreas and Rune's great musical abilities.
+Travels and impressions of various traditions, and different adventures as a duo or in larger constellations, have all colored the style and character Andreas and Rune present today.
+Apart from traditional tunes, their pieces are mostly self-composed.
+A good melody is cornerstone, but each melody can obviously be arranged and performed with various kinds of stylistic embellishment, as the mood allows.
+As such, their delivery is varied and anchored in an open, musical dialogue, resting on the shoulders of traditional music, professional craft, and the enormous musical skill they possess.

-Finally, music has many inherent layers of meaning for the duo.
-Music can convey pure emotions, but it can also tell stories in a more concrete sense.
-That is why it is only natural that Andreas and Rune have evolved into more than just musicians: they are also entertainers and storytellers who enjoy entertaining their audience with more or less true stories.
+Finally, music has many inherent semantic layers to the duo.
+Music can convey pure emotion but also be a medium of storytelling in a more tangible sense.
+So, it’s only natural that Andreas and Rune has now evolved into more than musicians: They’re entertainers and storytellers, too, who fancy amusing their audience with more or less truthful tales.

 RUNE BARSLUND